 Analysis and Test Results

 Each contender's overall score is carefully calculated through a myriad of tests spanning four crucial, mutually exclusive metrics.
-We broke down our testing into specific individual and comparative assessments of every model's Insulation Value, Ease of Use, Portability, and Durability.
+In order to discover the best cooler for every use, we broke down our testing into specific individual and comparative assessments of every model's Insulation Value, Ease of Use, Portability, and Durability.
 All four of these metrics include numerous tests and evaluations that inform each cooler's score in that metric.
-By weighting each metric according to its overall importance to the general experience of using a soft cooler and combining them for every model, each cooler in our review ends up with a total score somewhere between 1 and 100.
+We weighted each metric according to its overall importance to the general experience of using a soft cooler.
+When the metrics' scores are totaled up, each cooler ends up with a score between 1 and 100.
 Here we break down those metrics individually and discuss the best performers across individual tests and full metric scores

 When it comes to performance in soft coolers, you often get what you pay for in terms of durability and insulation value.
 Some of the most expensive products we tested offer some of the most impressive insulation powers and are made of impressively durable materials.
 However, this gear category continues to explode with innovations at competitive prices, and the correlation of price to performance is not a perfect linear relationship.
 Several models we tested challenge the idea that more money equals a better cooler, offering exceptional values and some impressive niche performances.

-The Igloo Reactor 30 is our ideal combination of performance and price for those looking for a great product at a reduced price.
-It offers up above-average functionality, durability, and insulation for a price far below similar-scoring models, making it one of the best value options we've seen yet.
-The AO 24 Pack is another good example of a functional and well-priced cooler.
-It's not as rugged or waterproof as many options, but we still find ourselves reaching for its straightforward functionality and above-average insulation time and time again.
-The lowest-priced reusable cooler we generally recommend is the Arctic Zone Titan.
-It's surprisingly easy to use and can come in handy for infrequent use at a bargain price.
+The AO 24 Pack is a functional and well-priced cooler.
+Though not as rugged or waterproof as many options, we still find ourselves reaching for its straightforward functionality and above-average insulation time and time again.
+The most inexpensive cooler we generally recommend is the Arctic Zone Titan.
+It's surprisingly easy to use and handy for infrequent use at a bargain price.

 We noted two critical temperature thresholds during our testing: 40º F and 50º F. While 40º Fahrenheit is the food-safe threshold recommended by the FDA, 50º F represents the average maximum ideal temperature for serving beer.
 Of course, the ideal beer-drinking temperature depends on the type of beer you're enjoying and your personal preference.
 The American Homebrewers Association breaks down the optimal serving temperature for many different types of beer.
 We chose 50º F in part as an average maximum ideal temperature for serving beer and also as a second benchmark temperature to easily grasp the rate of temperature increase as ice melts in each cooler.

-Leading the pack is the Yeti Hopper M30, which in our most recent round of testing managed an impressive 78 hours of sub 40° internal temps, even when the external temperatures in our hot room reached over 95° F. After years of testing and retesting, the Engel HD30 also performed admirably in our intensive hot-room testing, lasting a full 73 hours below 40° F internally.
-The Yeti M30 and Engel HD30 then continued to maintain internal temperatures at refreshing, sub 50° F for 88 and 79 hours, respectively.
-These coolers are on the large end of possible volumes among models in this category and have very thick insulation and waterproof fabric and closure systems.
+After years of testing and retesting, the Engel HD30 also performed admirably in our intensive hot-room testing, lasting a full 73 hours below 40° F internally.
+The Engel then continued to maintain internal temperatures at refreshing, sub 50° F for 88 and 79 hours, respectively.
 The Engel's watertight zipper effectively seals insulated sides that are nearly 2 inches thick.
-The Yeti M30 has done away with the zipper, instead sporting a leakproof magnetic strip that seals itself with a snap whenever your hand isn't in it.
-This helps to keep beverages colder even when you're hanging out with that one friend who likes to leave things hanging open.

 Among smaller coolers, those with volumes 20L or less, the REI Co-op Cool Haul 18 is a top performer.
 Despite lacking a waterproof exterior or leakproof zipper, the Cool Haul kept temperatures below 40° F for a whopping 61 hours, which is just over 2.5 days.
 It maintained sub 50° F temps for 75 hours, offering over three days of refreshing beverages.
 The OtterBox Trooper 20 and AO 24 are also noteworthy here, offering food-safe temps below 40° F for 61 and 57 hours, respectively.